OrhanHuseinbegovic/SVVT_Project_OrhanHuseinbegovic/README.md

 2. Orhan Huseinbegović

 Who are at the moment last year student of Information technologies.
-If you want to know more about this project, feel free to contact the owner of this reposiroty.
+If you want to know more about this project, feel free to contact the owner of this repository.